SkipNode: On Alleviating Performance Degradation for Deep Graph Convolutional Networks

-Figure~\ref{fig:model} illustrates the key differences of the four plug-and-play strategies when applied to one layer of GCNs.
-It depicts how they manipulate the input node features $x$'s and the graph structure (the first row of Figure~\ref{fig:model}) to obtain the output features $z$'s (the second row).
-The last column shows that SkipNode replaces the sampled (skipped) nodes' outputs ($z_{1}$ and $z_{2}$) by the respective input node features ($x_{1}$ and $x_{2}$).
+Figure~\ref{fig:difference} illustrates the key differences of the several plug-and-play strategies when applied to one layer of GCNs.
+It depicts how they manipulate the input node features and the graph structure (the first row of Figure~\ref{fig:difference}), aggregate features from neighbors (the second row), and generate the output features (the third row).
+The last column shows that \skipnode replaces the sampled node 2's output by the respective input node feature.
 As a result, this ``skip'' operation not only well resists the exponential smoothing effect of model depth by skipping some convolutional operations for the sampled nodes, but also enables the gradient to be transferred via the sampled nodes, hence alleviating gradient vanishing.
-Finally, because the above two issues have been well alleviated, the weights norm will not degrade excessively.
-In the following, we discuss the intrinsic differences between SkipNode and DropEdge, DropNode and Skip Connection.
+Finally, because the above two issues have been well alleviated, the weight norm will not degrade excessively.
+In the following, we discuss in detail the intrinsic differences between \skipnode and \pairnorm, \dropedge, \dropnode, \dropmessage, and \skipconnection.
 In Table~\ref{tab:comparison}, we also summarize their ability to deal with the three issues, namely, over-smoothing, gradient vanishing, and weight over-decaying.